-Upon returning for Winter term, coeds attend another Panhellenic convocation which gives all rushees a preview of the parties to be held the following two weeks.
-To be eligible to rush, a coed must have an all-university C average the term previous to the one in which she rushes, and she must have been enrolled at Michigan State the previous term.
-After each informal rush party, the rushee picks up her bids which she has received in a sealed envelope at the Pan-Hel post office.
-She indicates from the bids she receives, the parties she would like to attend at the next stage.
-The parties are climaxed by a formal dessert that the rushee attends by mutual choice at only one house.
+At the beginning of winter term, Panhellenic again stages a convocation which gives all rushees a preview of the parties to be held the following two weeks.
+To be eligible for rush, a coed must have an all-university C average the previous term, and she must have been enrolled at Michigan State.
+After each informal rush party, the rushee picks up her bids at the Pan-Hel post office.
+She indicates, from the bids she receives, the parties she would like to attend at the next stage.
+The parties are climaxed by a formal dessert that the rushee attends by mutual choice.